The Hound falling off a cliff: How ‘Game of Thrones’ jumped the shark

 Boob-tubers unfamiliar with Martin’s sprawling epic were slower to catch on, likely due to the early episodes’ deliberate pace – relying more on narrative osmosis and nudity than plot fireworks.
 But the show’s ballooning cult audience was rewarded by a season-end shocker that jarringly shifted from the history of a Northern noble family to a continents-wide epic, cementing the series as a must-see.

 Season two upped the ante brilliantly, expanding the scope of the plot and introducing new and fascinating cast members (including tasteful CGI dragons), while season three reached an apotheosis of low-fantasy screen production, replete with flawless scripts and gorgeous photography.
-Game of Thrones had seized the crown.
+Game of Thrones had seized the Iron Throne of episodic fantasy storytelling.

 Winter is coming